stimulant/ampm/README.md

     "plugin": "plugin.js"
 ```

-This should be a [backbone model](https://github.com/stimulant/ampm/blob/master/samples/web/server/server.js) called Plugin.
+This should be a [class](https://github.com/stimulant/ampm/blob/master/samples/web/server/server.js) called Plugin.
 It will be instantiated and it's `boot()` method called at startup.

 This is a handy place to implement a web server for your app, or to listen to custom web socket messages from your app, or to implement a sync layer between multiple applications.